SysBioChalmers/Human-GEM-guide/mkdocs/docs/flux_balance_analysis.md

 ## Optimization objective

-By default, the model objective (defined by the `.c` model field) is set to maximize flux through the `biomass_human` reaction, and all exchange reactions are open.
+By default, the model objective (defined by the `.c` model field) is set to maximize flux through the generic human biomass reaction (`MAR13082`), and all exchange reactions are open.
 ```matlab
 model.rxns(model.c == 1)